AdeshUdaySingh/Supermarket/README.md

-# Analysis of supermaret dataset.
+# Analysis of supermarket dataset.